rl-institut/oemof-B3/docs/model_structure.rst

     :backlinks: top

-An `oemof.solph.EnergySystem` in the form of a tabular Datapackage form comprises scalar data (elements) and data with a time index (sequences).
-The model oemof-B3 uses `oemoflex <https://github.com/rl-institut/oemoflex>`_ to build empty DataPackages and fills them with concrete numbers.
+The input data consists of scalar data (elements) and data with a time index (sequences).
+The model oemof-B3 uses `oemoflex <https://github.com/rl-institut/oemoflex>`_ to build empty DataPackages and fills them with concrete numbers using the input data (see :ref:`buid_datapckage<build_datapackage>`).

 Elements
 --------

 The element-files describe the busses and components of the energy system.
-All `oemof.solph.Bus` es are defined in a single file :file:`bus.csv`.
+All `oemof.solph.Bus`es are defined in a single file :file:`bus.csv`.
 The other components are split between several files.

 Filenames for the components are of the form